uranusjr/sciwork-2020-tutorial/source/prerequisites.rst

 Please have the followings ready before you start:

-* Any Python installation with either virtualenv or venv available.
+* Any Python installation with pip available.
 * Conda from either Miniconda_ or Anaconda.

 .. _Miniconda: https://conda.io/en/latest/miniconda.html